 Why the rise in alcohol use in the over 50s?

-Even before the virus hit, the number of older adults displaying unsafe alcohol habits was growing at a much faster rate than their younger counterparts.
+Even before the virus hit, the numbers of older adults displaying unsafe alcohol habits was growing at a much faster rate than their younger counterparts.
 With more of them stating that their reasons for drinking were emotional rather than social or pleasure.

 Julie Breslin, the Head of the Drink Wise, Age Well, programme at the charity With You said: “We know that life changes such as bereavement, retirement and a lack of purpose have led to older adults drinking more in recent years while younger generations are drinking less.
 Nearly 80% of the over 50s we work with, drink at home alone, hidden from view.”